KrishnarajT/Favourite-Places/README.md

 6. View the details of a place
 7. Maintain the list of places even after app restarts on the device
 8. Delete a place from the list

+# Database
+We used Sqlite for storing the data.
+The database is created using the [expo-sqlite](https://docs.expo.dev/versions/latest/sdk/sqlite/) package.

 # Credits